Saiga1105/Scan-to-BIM-Grasshopper/README.md

 # Scan-to-BIM Grasshopper toolbox

-This toolbox includes functions for reconstruction BIM geometry from meshes.
+This toolbox includes functions for the reconstruction of BIM geometry from meshes.
 It features a general modular pipeline with the following steps

+0. **Utility**: Some utility functions for mesh and point cloud mutation.
 1. **Segmentation**: segments meshes and point clouds
 2. **Classification**: labels the segments into walls, ceilings, floors, etc.
 3. **Clustering**: groups labelled segments into groups of walls
-4. **Reconstruction**: extracts information from grouped segments to feed BIM geometry e.g. Visual Arq Walls.
+4. **Reconstruction**: extracts information from grouped segments to feed BIM geometry e.g. https://www.visualarq.com/ walls.
-5. **Linked Building Data**: Publish the reconstructed results as .sjon/.rdf
+5. **Linked Building Data**: Publish the intermediate results as .sjon/.rdf

 The **Example** files contain example code for each step.
-The **samples** contains some meshes and point clouds for each step
+The **Samples** contains some meshes and point clouds for each step

-Most steps are based on Matlab code.
+Step 1-3 are based on Matlab code.
 To develop the native matlab functions, use the related toolboxes (see Related Toolboxes Section)

+### Install
+In Grasshopper, choose File > Special Folders > Components folder.
+Save all files from \bin there including **Scan2BIM.gha** and it's .dll's.
+Right-click the file > Properties > make sure there is no "blocked" text Restart Rhino and Grasshopper

 ### Contribute
 There are several large files in this repository (matlab .dll's and sample files)